My Little Pony: Equestria Girls – Sunset's Backstage Pass

-My Little Pony: Equestria Girls – Sunset's Backstage Pass is a 2019 animated one-hour television special which is a part of Hasbro's My Little Pony: Equestria Girls toyline and media franchise, itself a spin-off of the 2010 relaunch of the main My Little Pony toyline.
+My Little Pony: Equestria Girls – Sunset's Backstage Pass is a 2019 animated television special within Hasbro's My Little Pony: Equestria Girls franchise, itself a spin-off of the 2010 relaunch of the My Little Pony toy line.
+The special was directed by Ishi Rudell and Katrina Hadley, written by Whitney Ralls, and produced by DHX Media Vancouver for Allspark Animation in the United States.

-The special was animated using Adobe Animate, written by Whitney Ralls, and directed by Ishi Rudell and Katrina Hadley, and was produced by DHX Media's 2D animation studio in Vancouver, Canada for Allspark Animation (a Hasbro subsidiary) in the United States.
-This was also the first of the one-hour Equestria Girls specials not to be written by Nick Confalone, who wrote and edited the previous three, but he remained on as editor.
-Same for Holidays Unwrapped, which was not written by Confalone, but he remained on as editor.

-Premiered on Discovery Family (a joint venture between Discovery, Inc. and Hasbro) on July 27, 2019, it is the fourth one-hour Equestria Girls special, following Forgotten Friendship (2018), Rollercoaster of Friendship (2018), Spring Breakdown (2019), and preceding Holidays Unwrapped (2019).
+Sunset's Backstage Pass premiered on Discovery Family (a joint venture between Discovery, Inc. and Hasbro) on July 27, 2019.
+It is first one-hour Equestria Girls special not to be written by Nick Confalone, though he continued his editing duties from the previous specials.
+It is also the last special to feature an hour-long story, much like predecessors Forgotten Friendship (2018), Rollercoaster of Friendship (2018), Spring Breakdown (2019).
+The final Equestria Girls special, Holidays Unwrapped (released later in November), is a compilation of six seven-minute shorts.